 How is it even a thing that drones are delivering drugs and other contraband to prisons, still?!?
 I first learned about this happening 4 years ago when I was just entering the industry.
 This isn’t a new thing, and the technology exists (and has for a while!).
 Prisons and airports specifically should be equipped with appropriate counter-drone measures to safely mitigate the risk that drones present to these airspaces.
 It is not enough to simply tell the public “please do not fly there… please!”

 Rapid growth of the drone industry

 It is interesting how the drone industry is developing so rapidly, but due to laws in many major countries, there is almost no way to legally neutralize a drone.
 The technology is there!
 There are radio jamming guns that can block the frequencies from reaching the drone and in some cases, can actually commandeer control of the aircraft and neutralize it that way.

 The counter-drone industry has been quietly preparing for the day that they are called on to stop the “criminal drone” industry.
 Though it is not just limited to the criminal using drones for bad (#drones4bad), but the careless and clueless!

 The industry needed a stimulus (like this?
 Or perhaps the Mexican airliner that allegedly hit a drone, or on January 9th, 2019 when a similar incident occurred at Heathrow Airport.
-These sorts of situations often result in a knee-jerk reaction from government to start the discussion about allowing the use of counter-drone technology.
+These sorts of situations often result in a knee-jerk reaction from the government to start the discussion about allowing the use of counter-drone technology.